-If you're trying to choose a logo colour for your next project, there's a lot to consider.
-The psychology of colour is fascinating, and plays a pivotal role in building a brand association, whether you’re crafting a symbol-based logo or a wordmark.
-Not only do different colours provoke different emotions, but the combinations of colours used can have very specific effects, too.
+If you're trying to choose the right logo colour for your next project, there's a lot to consider.
+The psychology of colour plays a pivotal role in building a brand association, whether you’re crafting a symbol-based logo or a wordmark.
+Not only do different colours provoke different emotions, but the combinations of colours used can have specific effects, too.

 How to use colour theory to choose your logo colour